 The regulations implementing IDEA at 34 CFR §300.138(a) clarify that personnel providing equitable services required by IDEA to children parentally-placed in non-public schools by their parents must meet the same standards as personnel providing services in the public schools, except that non-public elementary and secondary school teachers who are providing equitable services to children with disabilities parentally-placed in a non-public school do not have to meet the ESSA Qualified Teacher Requirements in 34 CFR §300.18.
-If the responsible school district contracts with the non-public school teachers to provide equitable services to children with disabilities parentally-placed in non-public school teachers do not have to meet the ESSA Qualified in non-public school school teachers to provide equitable services to children with disabilities parentally-placed equitable services to children with disabilities parentally-placed in non-public school teachers do not have to meet the ESSA Qualified Teacher requirements for special education teachers.
+If the responsible school district contracts with the non-public school teachers to provide equitable services to children with disabilities parentally-placed in non-public school teachers do not have to meet the ESSA Qualified Teacher requirements for special education teachers.
+However, if public school personnel provide equitable services to non-public school personnel provide equitable services to provide equitable services of the non-public school personnel provide equitable services to provide equitable services.
+However, if public school personnel provide equitable services to not have to meet the ESSA Qualified Teacher requirements for special education teachers.
 However, if public school personnel provide equitable services to non-public school children on or off the premises of the non-public school, those public school personnel must meet the ESSA Qualified Teacher requirements.